 Is there a limit to how many service users can be linked?

 There are no specific system limits on linking service users to GP Connect.
-The limitation is based on your organization's needs and NHS compliance requirements.
+The limitation is based on your Organization's needs and NHS compliance requirements.

 Why can't I link a service user to GP Connect?